-Crosswords are mental yoga.
-A place where pop culture, literature, and Latin plant names battle it out for space on the grid.
-One minute you’re gracefully solving; the next, you’re wondering if “emmer” is really a word.
+Crossword puzzles are equal parts poetic and perplexing—pop culture, literature, and Latin plant names battle it out for space on the grid.
+One minute you’re cruising, the next you’re asking if emmer is actually a word.

 Clue: Instagram dye run filter